ykim104/ARTE/README.md

 <br />Sponsored by ZER01NE<br />

 ### TASK LIST
-- [ ] train actors and critics using a CLIP based loss functions using a target image
+- [ ] train actors and critics using CLIP based loss functions using a target image
-- [ ] train actors and critics using a CLIP based loss functions using a target text
+- [ ] train actors and critics using CLIP based loss functions using a target text
 - [ ] inference; stroke based rendering and painting using a real robot